 Together, these analysis techniques can identify any possible adulterations of the oils, and also ensure they are precisely the oil they say they are (Lavendula angustifolia , or 'Lavender (Wild)' for example), as well as being from the region of the world they were distilled.
 We also use organoleptic analysis (a thorough evaluation of the aroma), to ensure the aroma quality of every oils meets the highest standards.
 It is this confirmation of 100% purity and an exquisite aromatic profile which ensures you receive the very finest oils available, with superior therapeutic properties.

 For each lot of oil, we produce a Certificate of Analysis, which includes the result of each of these tests.
 These are available for every oil on its page for download.
 To find this for each lot, you can follow the instructions on this page.

 How to Read a Certificate of Analysis

 1.)
-Identifying the product name, genus and species of the plant (Latin name), LOT number for the product in question:
+Identifying the product name, genus and species of the plant (Latin name), LOT number for the product:

 The Latin name describes first the genus of the plant, followed by the species of the plant.
-In this specific example, "Lavandula" is the genus for Wild Lavender and "angustifolia" is the species of the plant.
+While we show 'Atlantic Cedarwood' above, we will continue this discussion using Wild Lavender, one of our more popular essential oils.
+Here "Lavandula" is the genus for Wild Lavender and "angustifolia" is the species of the plant.
 It is important to identify the Latin name with oils that have similar names, because either the genus or the species may vary, which could affect the chemical composition.
 The LOT number is our (Ananda's) method of tracking a batch of an oil the moment it enters our facility.
 Each LOT number is tied to only one Certificate of Analysis.